3 Things That Make Successful Marketing Hard for Lawyers

 Here are three reasons your advertising campaign might not be working:

 - Unlimited competition.
 Okay, so it’s not unlimited competition, but it might seem like it sometimes.
-There are plenty of options for someone looking for a lawyer, and they can’t always tell by an advertisement who the best lawyer is, regardless of claims to success.
+There are plenty of options for someone looking for a lawyer, and they can’t always tell by an advertisement which the best lawyer is, regardless of claims to success.

 - Lawyers’ reputations.
 Let’s face it, lawyers, especially personal injury attorneys, get a bad rap for being ambulance chasers and gold diggers.
 That may be due to the history of lawyers who drool at the sight of an injury due to a crack in the sidewalk or half an inch of snow.
-The good news is, that makes it easy to set yourself apart.
-If you ignore the classic “I’ll help you sue them for everything” approach, and focus on providing relevant information to your possible clients, you’ll come off as helpful instead of greedy.
+The good news is that it is easy to set yourself apart.
+If you ignore the classic “I’ll help you sue them for everything” approach and focus on providing relevant information to your possible clients, you’ll come off as helpful instead of greedy.
 That’s who they want on their side.